tinko26/ao/docs/modules/alloc-1.md

 This is due to the fact, that the module maintains a bitmask of type `size_t`, where each set bit indicates whether the respective pool contains at least one free block.
 Consequently, a clear bit indicates an empty pool.

 Upon allocation, the module walks the bitmask starting at the least significant bit, that is, bit 0.
 For each bit, it checks, whether the respective pool is not empty and the block size is sufficient to fulfil the request.
 It stops as soon as it has found a suitable block.
-Therefore, allocation is a linear-time operation.
+Consequently, pools should be configured with increasing block sizes, in order to minimize internal fragmentation.

+Due to its iterative approach, allocation is a linear-time operation.
 In contrast, deallocation takes constant time.
 This is, because each block contains a header, that stores the pool, to which it belongs.

 ## Configuration